engincetin/debid/content/pages/index.md

     enable_cards: false
     subtitle: >-
       You can verify your NFTs and add the features and owners can access the content you have prepared specially for them.
+Make your NFTs more functional and sustainable
   - type: features_section
     features:
       - title: Do you just need to open an auction?